FoxoTech/methylprep/docs/introduction/introduction.md

 Beta values have been shown to have heteroscedasticity outside of the middle methylation range (0.2-0.8).
 Additionally, they are bounded, which means they violate the assumptions of the Gaussian distribution that many statistical models apply.
 The M-value does not have these challenges, but has a much less intuitive biological meaning.
 Depending on what analyses are being run, either beta or M-values (or both) may be used.
 In practice, either value works well. ```methylsuite``` focuses on using beta values because they are more intuitive.

+## Other Important Considerations
-### Other Important Considerations: background correction, normalization methods, filtering, etc
+### background correction, normalization methods, filtering, etc

 One of the first processing steps of ```methylprep``` is to **infer the color channel** for type I probes.
 Recall that type I probes operate on a single color channel.
 Each probe's color channel should be provided as part of the manifest file.
 Occasionally, these manifest files are inaccurate. ```methylprep``` will infer and reset the probe's channel in the manifest based on the actual signals from each channel.